-The issue or renewal of a Notice of Intention to Raise Proceedings is the responsibility of the Housing Services Officer, with approval required by the Housing Services Manager, Property Services Manager, Depute Chief Executive or Chief Executive
+The issue or renewal of a Notice of Intention to Raise Proceedings is the responsibility of the Housing Services Officer, with approval required by the Senior Housing Services Officer, Director of Housing Services or another member of Senior Management Team.

-Instruction to the Solicitor to commence Proceedings for Recovery of Possession will usually be in the form of a conjoined action for recovery of possession and payment of arrears and recoverable legal expenses.
-Housing Services Officer (with approval required by Housing Services Manager, Property Services Manager, Depute Chief Executive or Chief Executive.

-The Housing Services Officer will then provide the following documents to the Solicitor:
+Instruction to the Solicitor to commence Proceedings for Recovery of Possession will usually be in the form of a conjoined action for recovery of possession, payment of arrears and recoverable legal expenses.
+Housing Services Officers will prepare the court instructions and pass to the Senior Housing Services Officer for approval or in their absence the Director of Housing Services or another member of Senior Management Team.
+The following documents will be provided to the Solicitor with an instruction to commence legal proceedings:

-Tenancy Agreement

-- Notice of Intention to raise proceedings and proof of service - Rent statement covering relevant period - Court Report (summary of the relevant actions and stages)
+- Tenancy Agreement - Notice of Intention to raise proceedings and proof of service - Rent statement covering the relevant period - Court Report (summary of the relevant actions and stages) - Confirmation that Section 11 of the Homelessness (Scotland) Act 2003 has been sent to the relevant local authority

-When the case calls in Court, the Association may decide whether to;
+When the case calls in Court, the Association may decide whether to:

-- Sist (suspend) the case this will be the usual course of action where the tenant has firmly established a pattern of regular payments since the legal action was instructed and the Housing Services Officer feels that these payments are likely to continue. - Continue the case this will be the usual course of action where the tenant has engaged with the Association's Arrears Recovery Process, but the situation is not stable to the Housing Services Officer's satisfaction.
+- Sist (suspend) the case this can only be requested by the court in exceptional circumstances and usually only once during the court process.
+This would be requested where the arrears are of a high level, but the tenant has firmly established a pattern of regular payments since the legal action was instructed and the Housing Services Officer feels that these payments are likely to continue. - Continue the case this will be the usual course of action where the tenant has engaged with the Association's Arrears Recovery Process, but the situation is not stable to the Housing Services Officer's satisfaction.
 Continuation, where granted, will result in the case returning to court.
-At that point the Association must decide again which instruction to give the Solicitor.
-It is unlikely that we would seek a further continuation, and the choice would be made between Sist (suspending) and Decree, according to the tenant's actions in the interim. - Seek Decree for Payment this action will be where the tenant is in employment and where there is good prospect of success in recovery of the arrears.
-This will be dependent on the information held about employment, the level of wages and any other wage arrestment's known to be in effect. - Seek Decree for Repossession and Payment this will be the usual course of action where the tenant has not engaged with the Association in any constructive manner, or not at all. - Dismiss Case the case will only be dismissed if payment in full is received prior to the court hearing date.
+Cases can only be continued on one occasion for a maximum of 12 weeks.
+At that point the Association must decide again which instruction to give the Solicitor which, would either be to request decree or dismiss the case with expenses. - Seek Decree for Payment this action will be where the tenant is in employment and where there is good prospect of success in recovery of the arrears.
+This will be dependent on the information held about employment, the level of wages and any other wage arrestment's known to be in effect. - Seek Decree for Repossession and Payment this will be the usual course of action where the tenant has not engaged with the Association in any constructive manner, or not at all. - Dismiss Case with expenses the case will be dismissed if payment in full of any arrears outstanding is received prior to the court hearing date.
+A case can also be dismissed with expenses if it is calling as a result of a continuation and we are not seeking decree.

-In all cases approval of the Housing Services Officer's recommendation is required by the Housing Services Manager, Property Services Manager, Depute Chief Executive or Chief Executive.
+In all cases approval of the Housing Services Officer's recommendation is required by the Senior Housing Services Officer, Director of Housing or another member of Senior Management Team.